apache/fluo-uno/README.md

 eval "$(/path/to/uno/bin/uno env)"
 ```

-With `uno` script set up, you can now use it to download, configure, and run Fluo and its
+With `uno` script set up, you can now use it to download, configure, and run Fluo's dependencies.
-dependencies.

 ## Fetch command

-The `uno fetch` command fetches the binary tarball dependencies of Fluo and Accumulo.
-By
+The `uno fetch` command fetches the binary tarball dependencies of Apache Fluo to be later installed
-default, it will download these tarballs.
-However, you can configure the `fetch` command to build
+by the `setup` command.
+By default, it will download binary tarballs.
+However, you can configure the
-them from a local git repo by setting `FLUO_REPO` or `ACCUMULO_REPO` in `env.sh`.
+`fetch` command to build Fluo or Accumulo from a local git repo by setting `FLUO_REPO` or
+`ACCUMULO_REPO` in `env.sh`.

-If `uno fetch all` is run, all depedencies will be either downloaded or built.
-If you would
+If `uno fetch all` is run, all dependencies will be either downloaded or built.
+If you would like to
-like, to only fetch certain dependencies, run `uno fetch` to see a list of possible
+only fetch certain dependencies, run `uno fetch` to see a list of possible dependencies.
-dependencies.

-After the `fetch` command is run for the first time, it only needs to run again if you upgrade
+After the `fetch` command is run for the first time, it only needs to run again if you want to
-software and need to download/build the latest version.
+upgrade dependencies and need to download/build the latest version.

 ## Setup command

 The `setup` command will install the downloaded tarballs to the directory set by `$INSTALL` in your
 env.sh and run you local development cluster.
 The command can be run in several different ways:

-1. Set up Accumulo and its dependencies of Hadoop, Zookeeper.
-This starts all processes and will
+1. Sets up Apache Accumulo and its dependencies of Hadoop, Zookeeper.
+This starts all processes and
-   wipe Accumulo/Hadoop if this command was run previously.
-This command also sets up Spark and
+   will wipe Accumulo/Hadoop if this command was run previously.
+This command also sets up Spark
-   starts Spark's History Server (set `START_SPARK_HIST_SERVER=false` in your env.sh to turn off).
+   and starts Spark's History Server (set `START_SPARK_HIST_SERVER=false` in your env.sh to turn
+   off).
 This command is useful if you are using Uno for Accumulo development.

         uno setup accumulo

-2. Sets up Fluo along with Accumulo (and its dependencies).
-It also sets up a metrics server for
+2. Sets up Apache Fluo along with Accumulo (and its dependencies).
+It also sets up a metrics server
-   Fluo consisting of InfluxDB & Grafana if `SETUP_METRICS` is set to true in env.sh.
-This command
+   for Fluo consisting of InfluxDB & Grafana if `SETUP_METRICS` is set to true in env.sh.
+This
-   will wipe your cluster.
-While Fluo is set up, it does not start any Fluo applictions.
+   command will wipe your cluster.
+While Fluo is set up, it does not start any Fluo applications.

         uno setup fluo

-3. Sets up Fluo only.
-This will stop any previously running Fluo applcations but it will not wipe
+3. Sets up Apache Fluo only.
+This will stop any previously running Fluo applications but it will not
-   your cluster.
+   wipe your cluster.
 If you want upgrade Fluo without wiping your cluster, run `uno fetch fluo`
    before running this command.

         uno setup fluo-only